ElektraInitiative/libelektra/doc/help/kdb-export.md

 This command allows a user to export keys from the key database.
 Keys are exported to `stdout` in whichever format is specified.
-The default format is `dump` but can be changed by editing the value of the `sw/kdb/current/format` key.
 This command can also be used to view full key(s) including their values.

 ## USAGE